1. Residencies & Fellowship Programs

 Global Health

-All residents in our program participate in a longitudinal global health curriculum that explores current topics in global health through a decolonizing lens.
+All residents in our program participate in a longitudinal global health curriculum.
 Partnering with the Arnhold Institute for Global Health and the Departments of Medicine and Pediatrics, Med-Peds residents can apply for funded, protected time to engage in meaningful, collaborative global health work at our partner sites, including Nepal and Kenya.

 Home Visits

 Residents participate in a home visits panel in which all residents carry and manage adult and pediatric patients for whom they provide care at home.
 Supported by our Mount Sinai at Home Program, our Pediatric Visiting Doctors and Complex Care Program, and a Back to Bedside grant, residents care for a unique panel of patients, including homebound elderly patients and patients with complex neuromuscular, genetic, metabolic, and cardiopulmonary conditions.
-By bringing care to these patients, residents learn how to reduce inequities in patients with extreme medical complexity through patient-centered, team-based care, and by addressing systems of oppression, which often produce and perpetuate these inequities.
+By bringing care to these patients, residents learn how to address disparities in care for patients with complex medical conditions through patient-centered, team-based care that is attuned to social and structural challenges.

 Homeless Medicine Program